-P7 Parking spaces are provided (and therefore) designated exclusively to meet the demands of A7.1 Parking spaces for vehicle occupants with disabilities are provided at a rate of 1 space per 100 ordinary parking spaces, except for the following uses: vehicle occupants with disabilities.
-Business: A minimum of 1 space per 4,500m of GFA (Gross Floor Area) Bank: A minimum of 2 spaces Restaurant/ Club: A minimum of 1 space per 300m of GFA (Gross Floor Area) P8 Parking areas are illuminated in a manner that maximises user safety but minimise its impact on adjoining residents.
-A8.1 Parking areas used at night are illuminated at between 10 and 20 lux.
-P9 Car parking must address the potential impacts on adjoining sites in terms of noise, odour, glare and/or runoff.
+P7 Parking spaces are provided (and therefore) designated exclusively to meet the demands of A7.1 at a rate of 1 space per 100 ordinary parking spaces, excep following uses: vehicle occupants with disabilities.
+Business: A minimum of 1 space per 4,500m of GFA (Gross Floor Area) Bank: A minimum of 2 spaces Restaurant/ 2 Club: A minimum of 1 space per 300m of GFA (Gross Floor Area) P8 Parking areas are illuminated in a manner that maximises user safety but minimise its impact on adjoining residents.
+A8.1 Parking areas lux. s used at night are illuminated at between 10 and 20 P9 Car parking must address the potential impacts on adjoining sites in terms of noise, odour, glare and/or runoff.
 A9.1 Parking areas are built with, except for Houses: a gradient in accordance with the relevant provisions of Australian Standards AS 2890.1-1986 and AS 2890.2-1989; covered with a suitable dust free surface and a pavement thickness that has a 20 year lifecycle, as determined by a suitable qualified person; adequate drainage of stormwater to the kerb and channel; and adequate screening to any nearby Residential Areas.
 P10 Safe and convenient access for service vehicles must be provided.
-A10.1 vice vehicles are located and designed in the provisions of Australian Standards AS 2890.1-2890.2-1989.
+A10.1 rvice vehicles are located and designed in /ith the provisions of Australian Standards AS 2890.1- 2890.2-1989.